Fictitious assets are expenses presented as assets.

 What are Fictitious assets?

-Does Fictitious assets realize cash when sold?
+Do Fictitious assets realize cash when sold?

 What’s Fictitious Meaning?

-Is Fictitious assets same as intangible assets?
+Are Fictitious assets the same as intangible assets?

 Is Preliminary expense a capital expenditure?

-Is Goodwill a Fictitious assets?
+Is Goodwill a Fictitious asset?

 How about an example?

-Big Company is a Multi-National Conglomerate and wants to acquire the “Small company”.
+Big Company is a Multi-National Conglomerate and wants to acquire the “Small Company”.

-Note: While calculating any financial ratios, there is no need to consider fictitious assets .
+Note: While calculating any financial ratios, there is no need to consider fictitious assets.

-Is Preliminary expenses an asset?
+Are preliminary expenses an asset?

-Can we determine the amortizing period for such expenses ?
+Can we determine the amortizing period for such expenses?

-What are the Examples of Non Fictitious Assets?
+What are the Examples of Non-Fictitious Assets?

 Understanding the Miscellaneous expenses which are grouped under Fictitious asset: